 Global supply chains are rarely viewed through a human lens.

-We default to the language of logistics, lead times, and digital integration — a mechanical vocabulary that suggests precision and control.
+We talk in terms of logistics, lead times, and digital integration — a mechanical vocabulary that implies precision and control.

 Systems don’t make judgment calls.
 People do.